Perchance to Dream (Batman: The Animated Series): Reception

 "Perchance to Dream" is a very highly regarded episode of Batman: The Animated Series.
 It received a positive review and an "A−" mark from The A.V.
 Club.
 The Animated Batman refers to it as "an astonishing tour de force... the best episode of the series", and Retrojunk calls the battle between Bruce Wayne and Batman "one of the saddest and most humanistic conclusions in the history of animated television".

 Kevin Conroy, the voice of Batman, considered this his favorite episode of the series.
-Troy Baker, who voices the character in the Lego and Telltale video games and their related cartoon specials, has also claimed this.
+Troy Baker, who voices the character in the Lego and Telltale video games and several animated films, has also claimed this.

-The basis for this episode can be found in the plotline of Detective Comics Volume 1, issue 633 (August, 1991).
-The elements of Bruce Wayne awakening are altered from the original comic book plot, but many elements including Bruce Wayne's prowess, his purchase and use of a rope and grappling hook, remain preserved in the animated episode.